-- 3.76 The key Digital infrastructure Issues for the Nottingham City area is: - Satisfactory access to IT (Broadband and Telecommunications) to support businesses and connected communities. - 3.77 Provision of high speed broadband services is particularly important to support the growth of knowledge based economies and has an increasing role in enabling sustainable home working patterns and supporting residents to be part of digital community with easy access to online information and services. - 3.78 IT and telecommunication services can be provided by a range of suppliers but as with energy supply, this study focuses on establishing whether, in principle, reasonable access can be provided to development sites and locations.
-Two main suppliers for Greater Nottingham were invited to comment on the IDP Open Reach (BT) and Virgin Media. - 3.79 BT Openreach owns and manages a local access network that connects homes and businesses to telephone exchanges.
+- 3.80 The key Digital infrastructure Issues for the Nottingham City area is: - Satisfactory access to IT (Broadband and Telecommunications) to support businesses and connected communities. - 3.81 Provision of high speed broadband services is particularly important to support the growth of knowledge based economies and has an increasing role in enabling sustainable home working patterns and supporting residents to be part of digital community with easy access to online information and services. - 3.82 IT and telecommunication services can be provided by a range of suppliers but as with energy supply, this study focuses on establishing whether, in principle, reasonable access can be provided to development sites and locations.
+Two main suppliers for Greater Nottingham were invited to comment on the IDP Open Reach (BT) and Virgin Media. - 3.83 BT Openreach owns and manages a local access network that connects homes and businesses to telephone exchanges.
 It also provides installation and maintenance services on behalf of Communications Providers.
 The Company's approach to serving new sites is set out within 'Builder's guide to telecommunications infrastructure and installation'.
 In response to the GNIDP, BT Openreach confirmed that there are unlikely to be any limitations to broadband and telephone services for new developments and that the company is currently obliged to service new developments.
-No further response was received from consultees with regard to the potential impact of the proposed LAPP site allocations on digital infrastructure. - 3.80 For knowledge based industries and media businesses, the provision of high speed/ dependable broad band services via fibre is becoming increasingly important.
-Nottingham City Council is developing digital strategies to meet the needs of the area needs, and is working with neighbour authorities to coordinate approaches across the LEP area.
-Strategies include consideration of future business needs and how best to plan for and deliver high speed networks to employment sites and regeneration areas making the bet use of existing assets. - 3.81 The Portal site, located in queens Drive provides a new 90,000 sq ft carrier class colocation data centre providing network connectivity and is an important centre for the storage, pooling and transmission of national and international high-speed data.
-The development of data centres elsewhere in the UK have been a stimulus to new high tech global employment opportunities as blue chip companies seek to be located as close as possible to the data centre for reasons of connectivity.

-3.82 Nottingham City Council have agreed with British telecom for the operator to deploy free public WiFi wireless Internet hotspots across much of the city centre, which should benefit 310,000 residents as well as local businesses and visitors.
-BT are building 41 key access points for the service throughout the city centre (including the Market Square, main shopping and leisure areas and the Creative Quarter) with the service starting to go live during the 2015.
+Virgin Media did not respond and no further responses were received from consultees with regard to the potential impact of the proposed LAPP site allocations on digital infrastructure. - 3.84 For knowledge based industries and media businesses, the provision of high speed/ dependable broad band services via fibre is becoming increasingly important.
+Nottingham City Council is developing digital strategies to meet the needs of the area needs, and is working with neighbouring authorities to coordinate approaches across the LEP area.
+Strategies include consideration of future business needs and how best to plan for and deliver high speed networks to employment sites and regeneration areas making the best use of existing assets. - 3.85 The Portal site, located in queens Drive provides a new 90,000 sq ft carrier class colocation data centre providing network connectivity and is an important centre for the storage, pooling and transmission of national and international high-speed data.
+The development of data centres elsewhere in the UK has been a stimulus to new high tech global employment opportunities as blue chip companies seek to be located as close as possible to the data centre for reasons of connectivity. - 3.86 Nottingham City Council have agreed with British telecom for the operator to deploy free public WiFi wireless Internet hotspots across much of the city centre, which should benefit 310,000 residents as well as local businesses and visitors.
+BT are building 41 key access points for the service throughout the city centre (including the Market Square, main shopping and leisure areas and the Creative Quarter).
+This service went live in 2015 and is still being rolled out.